softmagnet/tp/docs/UserGuide.md

 ### Saving the data
 <hr>

-Timestable data are saved in the hard disk automatically after any command that changes the data.
+Timestable data is saved in the hard disk automatically in the `data` folder present in the same directory as `timestable.jar` after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file
 <hr>